 See above for a quick explanation of what the code on your sunglasses means and if they’re okay for day or night driving.

-I won’t have Cat 4 sunglasses, will I?
+Why would I have Cat 4 sunglasses?

 The Category 4 glasses are typically sold for use on the slopes, so if you’ve been skiing, or just like the Alpine cool look, you could be looking at a big fine for wearing shades that are too powerful for safe driving.